• Skip to main content

 Last Updated on June 12, 2019 by Swagatam 51 Comments

 The following multi-function water level controller circuit post is based on the suggestions expressed by Mr. Usman.
-Let's learn more about the requested modifications and the circuit details.
+I have explained more about the requested modifications and the circuit details.

 The Circuit Suggestion: